ksu-cs-textbooks/cs-zero/content/x-cis115-labs/10-pseudocode-loops/04-testing-loops/_index.md

 * <a href="{{<relref "./slides">}}" target="_blank">Slides</a>

 Now that we've seen many examples of how to use loops in our code, let's briefly discuss some techniques for testing programs that contain loops.
-Many of these techniques are similar to ones we've explore when testing conditional statements, but there are a few important nuances to think about.
+Many of these techniques are similar to ones we've explored when testing conditional statements, but there are a few important nuances to think about.

 ## Branch and Path Coverage